Atrovent Inhalation Solution (Ipratropium Bromide Monohydrate)

 Used For

-asthma, chronic obstructive bronchitis, and breathing difficulties during or after surgery
+asthma, chronic obstructive bronchitis, breathing difficulties during or after surgery

 How Taken